miguelprim/iglubit/content/_index.md

     content: "There is always an application improvement possible after achieving the result expected"

 # intro_video
 intro_video:
-  enable: true
+  enable: false
   subtitle: ""
   title: "Our Done4You software and cloud system Building"
-  description: "More than 20 people working for your software building success.
+  description: "More than 20 people working for your software success.
 Counting on the needed infrastructure for solving efficiently the demand on technology research, building protype, application reviews, tests, release kick off and future monitoring"
   video_url: "https://www.youtube.com/embed/dyZcRRWiuuw"
   video_thumbnail: "images/video-popup.jpg"